 Premature ejaculation is one of the most common sexual problems men face – and one of the most taboo topics.
-Between 25 and 60% of men suffer from premature ejaculation on a regular basis.
-No wonder many men want to know if there are ways to delay their orgasm.
+Between 25% and 60% of men suffer from premature ejaculation on a regular basis, so there is little wonder that many men want to know if there are ways to delay their orgasm.

 Natural methods for delaying ejaculation

-- Distract yourself.
-You can delay your orgasm by thinking about something else when you’re on the brink of climaxing.
+You can delay your orgasm by thinking about something else when you are on the brink of climaxing.
 Take a deep breath and focus on something that is not ‘sexy’.

-- Squeeze the penis.
-Squeeze the penis in the area between the shaft and the glans for about 10 to 20 seconds just before you are about to ejaculate.
-Note: this technique shouldn’t hurt.
+Do this in the area between the shaft and the glans for about 10 to 20 seconds just before you are about to ejaculate.
+Note: this technique should not hurt.
 Repeat this process as many times as necessary to delay ejaculation.

-- Masturbate (more often).
-This will allow you to practice delaying your ejaculation.
+This will allow you to practise delaying your ejaculation.

 Dealing with anxiety and stress

-When you are feeling anxious, stressed or depressed, your body releases stress hormones such as adrenaline.
-Adrenaline breaks down serotonin.
-Serotonin is the hormone that regulates moods and emotions in the brain.
-Low levels of serotonin can lead to higher than normal penis sensitivity.
+When you feel anxious, stressed or depressed, your body releases stress hormones such as adrenaline.
+This breaks down serotonin, which is the hormone that regulates moods and emotions in the brain.
+Low levels of serotonin can lead to higher- than-normal penis sensitivity.
 The more sensitive the penis is, the more likely for ejaculation to occur.

-There are many kinds of nutritional supplements, medicines and foods that can help delay ejaculation by increasing serotonin levels or preventing the breakdown of serotonin:
+There are many nutritional supplements, medicines and foods that can help delay ejaculation by increasing serotonin levels or preventing the breakdown of serotonin:

-- Griffonia seed extract.
-Seeds from the woody climbing shrub of this plant are used as a source of 5-HTP.
-5-HTP raises levels of serotonin in the brain.
+Seeds from the woody climbing shrub of this plant are used as a source of 5-HTP, which raises levels of serotonin in the brain.

-- Tryptophan/Vitamin B3.
-The body is able to make Vitamin B3 out of tryptophan.
-Vitamin B3 helps the body convert food into fuel and also has positive effects on mood.
-Dietary sources of Vitamin B3 include milk, peas, bananas and chocolate.
-In addition, tryptophan and Vitamin B3 are necessary for the production of serotonin.
+The body is able to make vitamin B3 out of tryptophan, with vitamin B3 helping the body to convert food into fuel and also having positive effects on mood.
+Dietary sources of vitamin B3 include milk, peas, bananas and chocolate.
+Tryptophan and vitamin B3 are also necessary for the production of serotonin.

-- Priligy.
-This medicine contains the active ingredient dapoxetine which helps prevent premature ejaculation.
-Dapoxetine prevents the reuptake of serotonin in the brain cells and significantly delays approaching ejaculation.
+This medicine contains the active ingredient dapoxetine which helps combat premature ejaculation by preventing the reuptake of serotonin in the brain cells and significantly delaying approaching ejaculation.

-- Emla cream.
-Emla cream contains a local anaesthetic and can be used to temporarily numb the surface of the glans.
-This helps delay ejaculation.
+This contains a local anaesthetic and can be used to temporarily numb the surface of the glans, which will help to delay ejaculation.